satyaki1/react-web-file-system/README.md

 A project to mimic the file system with option to create and delete.

+## Setting Up

+#### Pre-requisite

+Please make sure your machine has following bare minimum necessary items installed before executing the project.
+- Node (Minimum version: v10)
+- Yarn

+#### Setup Command
+- `yarn install`
+This will install all the dependencies in your local file system.

 ## Available Scripts

 In the project directory, you can run: